itkhanz/AppiumBDDFramework-OC/README.md

 * This is a behavior driven test automation framework for mobile applications built with Appium Java and Cucumber.
 * This repo contains the source code for the framework designed during the [Omparkash Chavan Udemy Course](https://www.udemy.com/course/the-complete-appium-course-for-ios-and-android).
 * Refer to the [Appium TDD Framework](https://github.com/itkhanz/AppiumTDDFramework-OC) to get more understanding of the framework design and implementation details.
+* The code for the original repo has been further refactored to incorporate clean coding practices.

 ---